 Training Course - $345 per person with $45 discount for PaddleNSW members (does not include Paddle Skill Review)

-Assessment Session (approximately 4 hours duration) - $145 per person and advertised separately.
+Additional Assessment Session (approximately 4 hours duration) - $100 per person.
 You can undergo an assessment only after completing a PaddleNSW Guide/Instructor training course in the past year.
+PLEASE CONTACT EDUCATION@PADDLENSW.ORG.AU to arrange.

 Assessment for recognition of current competencies without attending a training course will cost $445 per person with a $45 discount for members and will require an evidence based review.
 If a gap is identified an applicant will be assisted with a training program to reach competence.
 Please apply to firstname.lastname@example.org